FriendsOfSymfony/FOSHttpCache/doc/testing-your-application.rst

 The FOSHttpCache library provides traits and base test classes to help you write functional tests with PHPUnit 5.7 and 6.*.
-Using the traits, you can extend your own (or yourframework’s) base test classes.
+Using the traits, you can extend your own (or your framework’s) base test classes.
 For convenience, you can also extend the FOSHttpCache base test class suitable for your proxy server, which includes a sensible set of traits.